treshugart/react-shade/README.md

 # react-shade

-> Use the Web Component Shadow DOM API as React components in a super-duper-Reacty way (i.e. declaratively).
+> Use the native Web Component Shadow DOM API as React components in a super-duper-Reacty way (i.e. declaratively).

 Check out the [demo](https://react-shade.netlify.com/) and [code](https://github.com/treshugart/react-shade/tree/master/demo) for it!